Raashot12/girl4leadership/content/blogs/how-to-catch-a-pokemon.md

 ---
-title: "React Portals Simplified | What It Is, How to Use It"
+title: React Portals Simplified | What It Is, How to Use It
-date: "2022-07-08"
+date: 2022-07-08
-cover: "95-react-portals.png"
+cover: 95-react-portals.png
-pageDescription: "React portals allow you to create doorways for a component to be rendered somewhere else in the DOM.
-Learn more in this article."
+pageDescription: React portals allow you to create doorways for a component to be rendered somewhere else in the DOM.
+Learn more in this article.
-pageKeywords: "react, portals, react portals, react modals, modals, doorways"
+pageKeywords: react, portals, react portals, react modals, modals, doorways
-tags: ["react"]
+tags:
+  - react
 video: https://youtube.com/shorts/-qtdvR-am5A
 ---
 According to the dictionary, a portal is a **doorway to another place**.
 React has a feature, called **portals** which allows you to create a doorway for a component to be rendered in another place in the DOM.

 Consider the following component composition: